unaizafaiz/load_balancers_cloudsimplus/README.md

 ### CS 441 Course Project - Create and evaluate CloudSim Plus simulations that use different load balancing algorithms
 ### Submission By - Unaiza Faiz, Tanveer Shaikh, Joylyn Lewis

-### Details of important files included in the directory structure:
+### Details of important files included in the repository:
-- /src/main/resources folder contains the files **.........conf
+- /src/main/resources folder contains the files **..............conf contains the configuration settings for running the simulation
+- /src/main/scala/com/cloudsimplus/RandomLoadBalancer.scala contains the implementation of the Random algorithm
+- /src/main/scala/com/cloudsimplus/RoundRobinLoadBalancer.scala contains the implementation of the Round Robin algorithm
+- /src/main/scala/com/cloudsimplus/appHorizontalVmScalingLB.scala contains the implementation of the Horizontal VM Scaling algorithm
+- /src/test/scala/com/cloudsimplus/..........................scala contains the unit tests written for the application
+- 'Screenshots_ .........'  provides screenshots of the sbt clean compile run, test and assembly jar file commands along with the simulation results of the three load balancing algorithms

+**For Building the Docker image:**

+Command to build image: **docker build -f Dockerfile -t dockerchess .**
+Command to run the image: **docker run -p 8080:8080 dockerchess**

+The generated Docker image hs been pushed to the Docker Hub public repository: **https://cloud.docker.com/repository/docker/joylyn133/joylyn_lewis_hw4_dockerimage**
+Account name: **joylyn133**
+Repository name: **joylyn_lewis_hw4_dockerimage**
+Tag name: **hw4**

 ### How to run the code: